vijaybioinfo/DICE_Lung/GWAS/GWAS_Associations/examples/Coloc/README.md

 Configuration
 ----------------
-To start running you'll need to configure 3 files.
+To start running, you'll need to configure 3 files.

 1.- config.yaml: This file contains parameters
 such as input data and output directories.

-2.- PEP_GWAS.yaml: Here you specified the samples to use as well as the location of each sample.
+2.- PEP_GWAS.yaml: Here, you specified the samples to use as well as the location of each sample.

-3.- PEP_QTL.yaml: Same as PEP_GWAS.yaml but for
+3.- PEP_QTL.yaml: Same as PEP_GWAS.yaml, but for
 your QTL data.

 How to Run
 -------------------
-It is highly recomended to run this on a HPC for maximum performance.
+It is highly recommended that this be run on an HPC for maximum performance.
-Please check cluster_profile/config.yaml as an example for slurm configuration.
+Please check cluster_profile/config.yaml as an example for Slurm configuration.

 Once you have created your config.yaml, PEP_GWAS.yaml and PEP_QTL.yaml you can test run the workflow as follows.

-#enviroment activation
+#environment activation

 mamba activate R24;